Small Business Loan Online

 • Records showing how long you’ve been in business.
 You need to have been in business for at least one year to qualify for most online small-business loans.

 • Proof of your annual revenue.
 Many lenders require a minimum annual revenue of $50,000 to $250,000.
-If your revenue isn’t high enough, consider looking into short-term loans, startup financing, or SBA microloans instead.
+If your revenue isn’t high enough, consider looking into short-term business loans, startup financing, or SBA microloans instead.

 The loan approval process can vary a lot between lenders and types of loans, but going in knowing what to expect and if you’re likely to be approved will save everyone’s time.